DavevanderHorst/How-to-become-a-legend/README.md

 rogue like game

 Next programming steps.

+Test pathfinding with more obstacles
+Add monsters, pathfinding should also be set in monster spots

+Monsters should move towards the lowest number, lowest towards hero Monster needs to know path of movement.
 Make monster turn after hero moved.
     -- for this we need a list of monsters.
     -- then for each monster do their action